SamSaffron/react-native-webview-crosswalk/README.md

   protected List<ReactPackage> getPackages() {
     return Arrays.<ReactPackage>asList(
         new MainReactPackage(),
-        new CrosswalkWebViewPackage(this)    // <--- add this line
+        new CrosswalkWebViewPackage()    // <--- add this line );
-    );
   }